 Campaign Bank Accounts

 - To open a campaign bank account, you may need a letter from the City Clerk indicating that you are a candidate.
-Contact the City Clerk for a letter.
+If so, contact the City Clerk to request a letter.

 Campaign Finance Report Form – For each report filed, include a cover sheet and the appropriate schedules.

 - Complete Form (PDF) – includes all of the pages below)

 - Campaign Finance Report Cover Sheet – fillable (PDF)

 - Additional Schedule A – fillable (if needed) (PDF)

 - Additional Schedule B – fillable (if needed) (PDF)